aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/rows-and-columns/inserting-and-deleting-rows-and-columns/_index.md

 ## **Introduction**

 Whether creating a new worksheet from scratch or working on an existing worksheet, we may need to add extra rows or columns to accommodate more data.
 Inversely, we may also need to delete rows or columns from specified positions in the worksheet.
-To fulfill these requirements, Aspose.Cells for Python via .NET provides a very simplest set of classes and methods, discussed below.
+To fulfill these requirements, Aspose.Cells for Python via .NET provides a very simple set of classes and methods, discussed below.

 ### **Manage Rows and Columns**

 Aspose.Cells for Python via .NET provides a class [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheetcollection) collection that allows access to each worksheet in an Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/cells) collection that represents all cells in the worksheet.

-The [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/cells) collection provides several methods managing rows and columns in a worksheet.
+The [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/cells) collection provides several methods for managing rows and columns in a worksheet.
 Some of these are discussed below.

 {{% alert color="primary" %}}

-When rows or columns are added, the content in the worksheet is shifted down or to the right, and if rows or columns are removed, the content is shifted up or the left.
+When rows or columns are added, the content in the worksheet is shifted down or to the right, and if rows or columns are removed, the content is shifted up or to the left.

 {{% /alert %}}

 ## **Insert Rows and Columns**